SAP/cf-nodejs-logging-support/v2/cf-nodejs-logging-support/docs/configuration.md

     - path: declare environment variable path to read value.
     - name: declare name of environment variable.
     - framework: only use this sources if declared framework is running.
-* output: define output of field (msg-log or req-log).
+* output: define output of field (msg-log, req-log or both).
 * disable: if true, ommit field.
 * default: if value from sources is null, then assign this value.